bbauska/UofM-Intro-HTML5/README.md

 right corner, and you&apos;ll see a plus.
 When you click on the plus, there&apos;s something that says, &apos;"New Repository,&apos;" and this is a point where it&apos;s going to stop and ask you to verify your email address.
 Once you verify your email, it should bring you back to this page.
-So, I&apos;m going to try clicking on the plus again and saying New Repository.
+I&apos;m going to try clicking on the plus again and saying New Repository.
 All right.
 This is where it&apos;s very important.
 This repository name has to be the same as your account name.
 In my case, it&apos;s